25 Best Things to Do in Sequoia & Kings Canyon National Park

 I get it.
 It has taken me many visits over many years to truly feel like I’ve begun to see the best of both Sequoia and Kings Canyon National Park, which is exactly why booking a local private guide may be the best option if you’re a first-time visitor to either park.

-Below, there are a variety of options to consider, including those that specialize in winter trips, which I highly recommend checking out if this is when you plan to visit, as they can provide must-have gear to stay safe in these conditions!
+Before booking, know that there are a variety of options to consider, including those that specialize in winter trips, which I highly recommend checking out if this is when you plan to visit, as they can provide essential gear in order to stay safe during the winter off-season.

 Kings Canyon National Park